quii/learn-go-with-tests/context-aware-reader.md

 }
 ```

 The `Reader`'s `Read` method will read the contents it has into a `[]byte` that we supply.

-So rather than reading everything, we could supply a fixed-size byte array that doesnt fit all the contents. _Then_ we could send our cancel signal and a subsequent read would return an error as we'd hope
+So rather than reading everything, we could:

+ - Supply a fixed-size byte array that doesnt fit all the contents
+ - Send a cancel signal
+ - Try and read again and this should return an error with 0 bytes read

 For now, let's just write a "happy path" test where there is no cancellation, just so we can get familiar with the problem without having to write any production code yet.